pchunduri6/rag-demystified/README.md

 ## Quick start

-If you want to jump right in, you can run the following commands to run the application:
+If you want to jump right in, use the following commands to run the application:

 ```
 pip install -r requirements.txt